|Semester 3, 2021 Ipswich On-campus|

 On completion of this course students will be able to:

 - Demonstrate competency towards the NMBA competency standards of practice under the supervision of a Registered Nurse

-- Demonstrate the ability to analyse events and to intervene appropriately commensurate with a second year level student to plan, implement and evaluate safe and appropriate care for individuals with common mental health disorders, and related symptomatology within interdisciplinary teams.
+- Demonstrate the ability to analyse events and to intervene appropriately commensurate with a second year level student to plan, implement and evaluate safe and appropriate care for clients with acute conditions or pre and post-operative care.